mlswg/mls-protocol/draft-ietf-mls-protocol.md

   group.
 * The `epoch` field represents the current version of the group key.
-* The `tree_hash` field contains a commitment to the contents of the group's rachet tree and the credentials for the members of the group, as described in {{tree-hashes}}.
+* The `tree_hash` field contains a commitment to the contents of the group's ratchet tree and the credentials for the members of the group, as described in {{tree-hashes}}.
 * The `confirmed_transcript_hash` field contains a running hash over the handshake messages that led to this state.